Converting Grip Shift to Click Shift

 Right: the same bike after grip shifters changed to click shifters.

-Getting Ready To Change
+Getting Ready to Change

 Number of Gears